Längerer Beitrag – schneller Überblick:

 If any information is not correctly reproduced or something important is missing, please write to us in the comments or by email.

-Thanks for reading our sustainability thoughts.
-Every fortnight on Mondays we write something about the possibility of living future-oriented in the van.
+Thank you for reading our sustainability thoughts.
+Every two to three weeks on Mondays we write something about the possibility of living future-oriented in the van.
 We try to shed light on different areas and hope to do so without pointing fingers.

 Our focus is on the joy of van life and the many possibilities.
 We want to avoid the usual doomsday and renunciation communication.